 A bio?
 Sure, if we must…

-A born and bred Long Islander who doesn’t have an accent you expect, John has been programming since the BASIC cartridge on the Atari 400 and used a Commodore 64 from its release until high school made forty-column printouts an untenable plan.
-He has been programming professionally long enough that some of his colleagues weren’t born when he started out, pleased to see a generation of programmers who learned with a community.
+A born and bred Long Islander who doesn’t have an accent you expect, John (he/him) has been programming since the BASIC cartridge on the Atari 400 and used a Commodore 64 from around its release until high school made forty-column printouts an untenable plan.
+He has been programming professionally long enough that some of his colleagues weren’t born when he started out, and pleased to see a generation of programmers who learned with a community.
 He has worked in telecommunications, medicine, productivity, research, home automation, transit, and retail spaces and tried to bring the lessons of each field to the others.
 He has also used a wide variety of technologies in these jobs, and has gotten a laugh seeing most of them horribly misused.

 John has also taught everything from graduate courses to continuing education, ran a startup without acquiring enough customers to survive (oops!), and dabbled in publishing in a venture that never came together (oops again!).
 He probably won’t take your consulting job unless he likes you or finds the project of special interest.